sukeniklab/CHE600/Class_02-Resources/README.md

     * You can look through your entire history by typing history.
 This will be powerful in conjunction with some text finding programs like grep which we will learn later in the course.
     * You can also use the reverse-i-search by hitting “ctrl-r” – this will search through your history for the most recent command the contains the string you type into it.
 Keep hitting ctrl-r to go further back in history.

-4. Completion of filenames is available upon hitting the **tab** key.
-If there are more than one matches, hit the tab key twice to get a list of all matches.
-This is very useful, and you are encouraged to get used to doing this instead of typing the full file name every time!

 5. Getting help about any Linux commands is easy.
 Try using one of the options below (won’t work on everything!) (**note that when you see italic text you need to replace the text with your own input to run the command!)**
     * google search on “_command_” or “_command_ tutorial”
     * ```man``` _command_
     * _command_ ```\--help```
     * _command_ ```-h```

-6. Filenames
-    * File names can be any combination of letters, numbers and symbols (avoid /><:&|)
-    * You cannot use spaces in file names!!
-Underscore “\_” is a common replacement.
-    * All file and directory names are Case sensitive ("Hello" is not the same as "hello")
-    * Suffixes (the bit at the end of the file name) don’t matter, but are helpful when used to indicate the file type, for example:
-        1. .sh (a bash shell script)
-        2.  .py (a python script)
-        3.  .c (a C program)

 ## **IV.
 Bashing on your own**